zakodium/workflows/README.md

 ### npm prerelease

-This workflow allows to create an npm prerelease.
+This workflow allows to create a npm pre-release.
 The state of the repository will be published as-is, using `$currentVersion-pre-$epoch` as a version number and `pre` as the npm dist-tag.
 Scoped packages are not supported for security reasons.

 #### Inputs